proactionlab/fmroi-docs/docs/importing_features.md

 1. Go to the "Config" menu and select "Import ROI function."
 2. In the popup window, choose the folder containing the functions to be imported and click the "Open" button.
 Even if you want to import only one file, it should be placed alone in a folder.

+*Importantly, the folder containing the methods to be imported must have exactly the same name as the main method file.*

 The folder for importing functions can contain multiple ROI creation algorithms, and each algorithm can consist of multiple files.
 The fMROI import function will automatically identify the file suffixes (more information about the syntax of ROI creation algorithms can be found in the development section) and place them in the appropriate folders.